Lowry scores 26 as Raptors beat Magic 104-95

+TORONTO (AP) — The Orlando Magic are the only NBA team still looking for their first 100-point game of the season.
+Another score in the 90s wasn’t enough to stop the Toronto Raptors.

-TORONTO (AP) — Kyle Lowry scored 10 of his 26 points in the fourth quarter, Pascal Siakam added 24 and the Toronto Raptors withstood a late rally to beat the Orlando Magic 104-95 on Monday night for their third win in four games to start the season.
+Kyle Lowry got 10 of his 26 points in the fourth quarter, Pascal Siakam added 24 and the Raptors withstood a late rally to beat the Magic 104-95 on Monday night for their third win in four games to start the year.

 Marc Gasol had 10 points and 10 rebounds, Fred VanVleet scored 14 and OG Anunoby added 12 as the Raptors won for the 10th time in 15 regular-season meetings with Orlando.